 Alex is a white settler scholar and teacher in his first year as a PhD student and member of the HEC lab.
 His research interests include community-based participatory research, the Indigenous Off-Diesel Initiative (IODI), Indigenous-settler reconciliation, and the Pact for a Green New Deal (PGND).

-Martina is a first year PhD student, joining the HEC lab in the fall of 2019.
+Martina is a second year PhD student, joining the HEC lab in the fall of 2019.
 Martina has passionately been working to bridge understanding between Indigenous Knowledge and Western perspectives in the resource sector in Canada.
 Having graduated from Dalhousie university with Bachelor of Arts degree in Philosophy and Environmental Studies, and moved to South America shortly afterwards.
 Having done her Masters in International Peace Studies at Trinity College in Dublin, she focused on how to work towards solving the intersection of human rights and environmental issues through conflict reduction over resources and unsustainable development.
 From there her work has focused on Peace Process Design, Mediation, Training, Restorative Justice Circle Keeping, Conflict Analyst, and Reconciliation both at home in Canada and abroad.
 With the International Conservation Fund of Canada, Martina conducted ethnographic fieldwork research of Brazil’s Indigenous tribe the Kayapo who protect the largest portion of intact natural rainforest in the world.
 Her work focused on an examination of how the urbanization and development of the Amazon is affecting Indigenous Communities as well as the ecology and conservation of the land.
 She is fluent in English, Portuguese, Spanish and is working on her Haitian Creole.
 She believes through mutual understanding, creative problem solving and shared responsibility we can begin to solve some of the world’s most pressing issues.
 Having travelled to 42 countries across the globe all of her experiences, studies, and work have shaped her passion to make the world a better place.
 She looks forward to putting all her energy and experience this into her PhD work with the HEC lab.